Capital Asset Value for Amenity Trees (CAVAT) written by Chris Neilan

 Therefore there are two versions of the CAVAT method.
 The Full method is recommended for use in decisions concerning individual trees or groups, when precision is required and sufficient time is available for a full assessment.
 The Quick method is intended specifically as a strategic tool for management of the stock as a whole, as if it were a financial asset of the community.

-For 2015 there will be no rise in the unit value factor as there has been zero inflation.
-The unit value factor is built into the CAVAT calculator on the spreadsheet in link below and is currently £15.88.
+The current unit value factor (UVF) is built into the CAVAT calculator on the spreadsheet in link below and is currently £15.88.

 Click on this link for background information for practitioners www.cavattv.org